 - Poorer school performance in children with ADHD taking methylphenidate.

-If stimulant drugs are not an option for the person with ADHD or they do not want to take stimulant drugs due to the risks, some people opt to take non-stimulant drugs.
-The difference between stimulant and non-stimulant drugs for ADHD is that stimulant drugs increase the levels of the neurotransmitters dopamine and norepinephrine by targeting brain receptors. <
+If stimulant drugs are not an option for the person with ADD/ADHD or they do not want to take stimulant drugs due to the risks, some people opt to take non-stimulant drugs.
+The difference between stimulant and non-stimulant drugs for ADD/ADHD is that stimulant drugs increase the levels of the neurotransmitters dopamine and norepinephrine by targeting brain receptors. <

 Although traditional pharmacological treatments for ADHD symptoms for most children work in the short-term, 20 to 30% of children are non-responders or cannot tolerate the side-effects of these drugs.
 The same is true for adults diagnosed with ADHD.